wkoszek/me/source/blog/2015-08-03-command-line-interface-to-godaddy.md

-which I missed is a command line interface of some sort, and while I liked the great [*“If GoDaddy Had a CLI”*](http://www.mahdiyusuf.com/post/4394455846/if-go-daddy-had-a-cli), which I discovered after searching around, I knew that I woould not get there quickly.
+which I missed is a command line interface of some sort, and while I liked the great [*“If GoDaddy Had a CLI”*](http://www.mahdiyusuf.com/post/4394455846/if-go-daddy-had-a-cli), which I discovered after searching around, I knew that I would not get there quickly.
 Fortunately there was [*PyGodaddy*](https://github.com/observerss/pygodaddy).
 A couple of hours spent on this and GoDaddyCli was born: